MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

 -  DPM functions with any database role.
 You can configure DPM to protect a server that hosts a collection of active or passive mailbox databases.

 -  Configure one full backup per day and a synchronization frequency to suit your requirements for Exchange log truncations.
 When protecting more than one copy of an Exchange mailbox database (for example, when protecting members of a DAG), configure one node for full backups and the rest for copy backups.
-Copy backups do not truncate log files.
+Copy backups don't truncate log files.

 -  Protect at least two copies of each mailbox database.
 You can use inexpensive Serial Advanced Technology Attachment (SATA) drives or several JBOD disks for storage.